 The original photocollage of ‘A Beautiful Jigsaw’ was inspired following an invitation to David to see Vulcan XH558 during its restoration.
 This aircraft entered service in 1960, during the Cold War, and was the last remaining Vulcan in the RAF when it was retired in 1993.
 XH558 last flew in 2015 and is now an inspiring visitor attraction.

-The colourful art design pocket squares 'Jubilee Diamond' and 'A Beautiful Jigsaw' make perfect aviation gifts for men who are thrilled by the jet age, whether it is for a birthday, anniversary, Christmas or simply as a thank you.
+The colourful and unusual art design pocket squares 'Jubilee Diamond' and 'A Beautiful Jigsaw' make unique aviation gifts for men who are thrilled by the jet age, whether it is for a birthday, anniversary, Christmas or simply as a thank you.

 To see more of David's work, please visit www.davidbentstudio.com